AAAlex-123/Requirements/README.md

  ## Simple Example

-Let's define a compiler that needs to know its input and output files, and whether or not to output all messages during compilation
+Let's define a compiler that needs to know its input and output files, and whether or not to output all messages during compilation:

 ```java
 public class Compiler {